CianciarusoCataldo/modular-ui/README.md

 ![npm peer dependency version](https://img.shields.io/npm/dependency-version/@cianciarusocataldo/modular-ui/peer/react?color=orange&label=Supported%20React%20version)

 React components for every app, easy to use and customize.
 Build faster your web app with this UI library !

+A real-time playground for that library is available to https://cianciarusocataldo.github.io/modular-ui/